Dive into a world of tantalizing taste and oceanic delights when you try a Bluff Oyster!

-This type of Oyster is native to New Zealand and found throughout the country, but it is most common in the south.
-They can be found around the coast and form dense beds in gravel or coarse sand bottoms from 25 to 50 metres deep.
+This type of oyster is native to New Zealand and found throughout the country but is most common in the south.
+They can be found around the coast and form dense beds in gravel or coarse sand bottoms 25 to 50 metres deep.

-The shell of the oyster comes in a variety of colours ranging from white to a purple-brown.
-The left shell is ridged and cupped while the right shell lies flat and has scaly layers.
+The shell of the oyster comes in a variety of colours ranging from white to purple-brown.
+The left shell is ridged and cupped, while the right shell lies flat and has scaly layers.
 Inside, the shell is luminous, and the flesh has shades of white, grey, gold, and black.

 - Oysters can live up to eight years

 - The oysters we eat are about four to six years old